-In addition, I have presented at national conferences and to general audiences on many of the above topics.
+I have presented at national conferences and to general audiences on many of my areas of specialization.

 I also provide consultation and psychological testing.